-For the last 25 days, every day I've had to look at that scribble on my calendar my anxiety increased a little bit more knowing I'm one day closer to forced ancient archaic torture day.
+For the last 25 days, every day that I've had to look at that scribble on my calendar, my anxiety has increased knowing that I'm one day closer to ancient archaic torture day.

 Last Monday, I ended up having the first panic attack I've had in ages.

 My car has been on the fritz for a while.
 It makes me nervous to have to go anywhere.

 I pulled out all of the mechanic notes I have and made a list of all the things that needed to be repaired.
 Writing that list set me off.

 I started getting overwhelmed with anxiety about how much money it was going to cost, how long it would take to fix, and about having no way to get a lift back to and from home after dropping my car off.

 I was in a whirlwind of distress that prevented me from picking up the phone to make an appointment.
 I was paralyzed.
 My body temperature rose and I started to get all itchy.

 Shortly thereafter, the Hawaiian Islands were put under a Tropical Storm Advisory.
 Having to prepare for impending doom always adds a bit of fear and tension to the air.